JuliaLang/julia/doc/manual/methods.rst

 A natural extension to the iterated dispatch above is to add a layer to method selection that identifies classes of types.
+We could do this by writing out a ``Union`` of the types with similar characteristics.
+But then this would list then would not be extensible.
+However, by expressing the property as a "trait", it is possible to express type behaviors in the abstract in a way that is flexible to new additions, but which has no performance impact.

+A trait is implemented by defining a pure generic function which returns a singleton value from a particular set, as a computation on the types of its arguments.

-The example above glossed over this detail by avoiding a discussion of the implementation of ``map`` and ``promote``.
+The example above glossed over the implementation details of ``map`` and ``promote``, since those both operate in terms of type traits.
 When iterating over a matrix, such as in the implementation of ``map``, one important question is what order to use to traverse the data.
 When ``AbstractArray`` subtypes implement the ``linearindexing`` trait, other functions such as ``map`` can dispatch on this information to pick the best algorithm.
-This means that each subtypes does not need to implement a custom version of ``map``, since the generic definitions will enable the system to select the fastest version.
+This means that each subtypes does not need to implement a custom version of ``map``, since the generic definitions + trait classes will enable the system to select the fastest version.

 ::